tajmone/purebasic-archives/README.md

 By cloning the repo, the end user downloads a copy of all of the project’s reosurces, which then become locally available at all times and extremely easy to update and maintain through Git.
 Hopefully, this should also encourage users to contribute their own resources to the project.

 The idea of creating this repo dawned on me when I realized that in the course of time, while working on various PureBASIC projects, I’ve been cumulating lots of resources and notes – mostly buried within each project’s working folders.
-At the end of each project – when the dev-frenzy cools down – I always try to reorganize my notes and resources in a systematic way, so next time I’ll need them they’ll be at hand (without having to sift through all my past projects because I forgot where I save them).
+At the end of each project – when the dev-frenzy cools down – I always try to reorganize my collected notes and resources in a systematic way, so next time I’ll need them they’ll be at my fingertips (without having to sift through all my past projects just because I forgot where I saved them).
 Well, this project is something along these lines, but on a collaborative scale.

 I hope that developers can benefit from having a pool of resources to fish from, and that they might contribute back by sharing their own findings too.
 It only takes a handful of PureBASIC developers to quickly populate a project like this one.